 A builder grade kitchen gets a new look with classic features like gray cabinets, Quartz counters and subway tile.
 A truly inspiring kitchen before and after reveal.

 You guys, I am so excited to talk with you today!
 I’ve been waiting forever to finally show you the finished kitchen.
 You know, that makeover I started back in June.
 After seven months of tearing out, installing, painting and waiting the space is finally done.
 Well, a couple more little tweaks like under cabinet lighting and a couple appliance changes…but for now, I’m calling it.

 Can you even remember what this space looked like before?
 Well since you don’t live in my house on a day-to-day basis, let me remind you:

 My favorite spot in this house is now my kitchen.
 I could sleep in here.
 This was the biggest remodel I’ve ever experienced.
 We kept the original cabinets and left the layout the same, but everything else changed!
-I learned a ton throughout the process, mostly how to be patient. 😉 The remodel started with the laminate counter tops and tile backsplash being removed to allow for the new Moen sink to be installed.
+I learned a ton throughout the process, mostly how to be patient. 😉 The remodel started with the laminate counter tops and tile backsplash being removed to allow for the new Moen sink and faucet to be installed.

 I debated on getting one with a divider but I’m so glad I didn’t.
 I can fit almost anything in this sink making that not-so-fun task of doing dishes a little easier.
 The bottom grid is also great for protecting the sink from scratches and gives me a nice place to set hot pots to cool.
 The motion sensor faucet comes in handy every single day.
 When I’m trying to cook with a toddler on the hip, I need all the help I can get.